mdnajimahmed/mdnajimahmed/readme.md

 ### Career Overview

-As a professional software engineer, since 2014, I have been part of many IT teams, played various roles and worked with a diverse set of technologies like Spring Cloud, AWS, PostgreSQL, MySQL, MongoDB, Redis, RabbitMQ, Websocket, ASP.NET Web API, ReactJS, AngularJS 1.x etc. My primary area of expertise is to develop line-of-business transactional applications for workflow automation.
-Technically, I am more into the backend(System design, DevOps, Data analysis etc) than the front end.
+As a professional software engineer, since 2014, I have been part of many IT/SWE teams, played various technical roles such as Full-Stack Engineer, Back-End Engineer, Tech-Lead etc which have led me to work with a diverse set of technologies such as Spring Cloud, AWS, PostgreSQL, MySQL, MongoDB, Redis, RabbitMQ, Websocket, ASP.NET Web API, ReactJS, AngularJS 1.x etc. Besides my year-long industry experience-driven strong SWE/DevOps skills, as a former Competetive-Programmer/Problem-Setter/Judge I also have profound expertise in DSA.
 ---

 ### Programming Languages